 Active citizen involvement, supportive Town leadership, and outstanding guidance from IDA staff resulted in an updated outdoor lighting ordinance, many presentations to explain light pollution and smart lighting, and countless star parties to foster a greater appreciation of the night sky.

 To celebrate becoming only the 17 Dark Sky Community in the world, gain broader support, and further educate, a Dark Sky Festival was held with speakers, art and photo contests, a huge star party, and much more.
-Its great success led to the scheduling of a second Dark Sky Festival for March 30, 2019.
+Its great success led to the scheduling of an annual Dark Sky Festival each March.